Native QR Factorization on Programmable Photonic Meshes: Abstract

 \section{Abstract}

 We propose a photonic native procedure for computing the QR factorization of a matrix using a programmable unitary interferometer mesh.
 The method configures the mesh through a sequence of local power routing steps within tunable two mode interferometric elements, while reading out the resulting upper triangular factor directly from the optical outputs.
-The number of physical operations grows quadratically ($O(N^2)$) with matrix size, matching the information content of a dense input and reducing runtime relative to standard digital QR routines, which scale cubically ($O(N^3)$).
+The number of physical operations grows as $ O(N\log_2N)$ with matrix size $N$, reducing the runtime relative to standard digital QR routines, which scale cubically ($O(N^3)$).
 Beyond single factorizations, the same architecture supports iterative spectral computations by reusing the configured interferometer in a mirrored arrangement that implements the core update step of the QR eigenvalue algorithm.
-We also describe related optical procedures for Hessenberg reduction and Bidiagonalization, serving as compatible preprocessors for QR and SVD workflows.
-Finally, we analyze the impact of finite control resolution on the computed factors.
+We also describe related optical procedures for Hessenberg reduction and bidiagonalization, serving as compatible preprocessors for QR and SVD workflows.
+A comparison with the systolic array computational architecture is provided.
+Our approach exhibits comparable asymptotic complexity for blocked QR decomposition and is more efficient for Hessenberg reduction and bidiagonalization.